Our clock unsilenced!

 The Interregnum; what does it mean?

 Our priest, Rob Haarhoff, retired on 31 May 2017 after 15 years' dedicated ministry in our parish.
-An interregnum now follows, during which we search for a replacement, following a long-established procedure which, inevitably, is somewhat complicated by having to blend the requirements of the four parishes in the Benefice.
-To help steer us through the process we have the assistance of the Rural Dean (Adam Clayton), the Archdeacon (Paul Thomas) and the Bishop of Shrewsbury (Mark Rylands), for which we are truly grateful.
+An interregnum followed, during which we sought a replacement, following a long-established procedure, somewhat complicated by having to blend the requirements of the four parishes in the Benefice.
+We we were truly grateful to Rural Dean Adam Clayton, Archdeacon Paul Thomas and Bishop Mark Rylands for steering us through the process.

-Things got under way with a joint-PCC meeting on 25 April at which Archdeacon Paul Thomas described how we go about selecting a new priest.
-Next came our own PCC Section 11 meeting in May when Dorothy Dodds and Martin Locke were nominated as official PCC representatives at future meetings and for selection interviews.
-The four parishes produced an individual Statement of Need (Parish Profile), a job description and a person specification, all of which are intended to inform the prospective candidate(s) applying for the post.
-Our combined submissions were then discussed and agreed at a joint, Section 12 meeting on 15 June chaired by Bishop Mark Rylands, and the final, joint profile was published and is available via the Diocesan website.
-Only one application was received following the initial and subsequent adverts in the Church Times so the waiting continues and it is hoped that we will be able to interview applicants some time in the autumn.
-Meanwhile two services on average will take place each month at St Mary’s (see Church Services in drop-down menu, above) until Christmas and into the new year.
-We are most grateful that clergy in neighbouring pariahes have offered to officiate where they are free from other commitments.
+Following various meetings, starting on on 25 April 2017, the four parishes produced an individual Statement of Need (Parish Profile), a job description and a person specification, all intended to inform the prospective candidate(s) applying for the post.
+Our combined submissions were then agreed at a joint, Section 12 meeting on 15 June chaired by Bishop Mark, and the final, joint profile was published.
+From the two applications received following the initial and subsequent adverts in the Church Times one applicant was interviewed on 25 January 2018, and an offer was made which, to our delight, the Reverend Paul Cawthorne accepted.
+Until he is officially licensed on 9 June we will continue with our two services on average each month at St Mary’s (see Church Services in drop-down menu, above).
+We are most grateful that retired clergy in neighbouring pariahes have offered to officiate where they are free from other commitments.

 Rob’s last service on Sunday 4 June at Hadnall